schl3ck/copy-paste-actions/README.md

 3. Create a file `remoteConsoleUrl.local` in the root of this repo with the URL shown after startup of the previous step (no final line feed character!)
 4. Start the webpack-dev-server with `npm run serve`
 5. Use the website on your iOS device and all custom console messages are send to your Mac/PC

+## Notes about vue-router
+I've discovered that when using the History API, the browser will assume that the page wasn't opened by a script and therefore prevent closing it with `window.close()` (see #1).
+To enable closing of the window, the History API therefore cannot be used.
+Because of this, vue-router is used in _abstract_ mode and the navigation is written from ground up.
+For this to work I'm relying on some internal properties and functionalities and that in turn leads to the fixed version of vue-router.
+When you update it, check that:

+* the methods `back` and `forward` call `this.go(-1)` and `this.go(1)` respectively.
+I've only hooked into `go` to detect history navigation.
+If these calls are removed, also add the hook to `back` and `forward` (affects file ./src/router.js).
+* the history handler is mounted on `router.history` and has the properties `stack` and `index` which contain the history items and the current position respectively.
+If this is changed in vue-router, it has to be adapted in the code, possibly also with a complete rewrite (search for router.history in all files).